arc172/Cruz-GEOG676-Spring2024/Lab_2/README.md

 ## Homework 2

 ### Files contain a screenshot of the code and results.
-### Also a python file containg the code is available as well.
+### Also the python file containing the code is available.